Anone-Imouse/JS-Loops/README.txt

 # JS-Loops
 These are all the basic types of javascript loops that you will need as a beginner.
 To be honest, there is still forEach and do while loops but I feel that those things are just not as important as the ones I've put in this repository.
+On top of that, I don't really consider dorEach a loop since it is just giving an array all of the items an array each an attribute.
+It can pass functions for each of them.